ayalan/deg-practice/README.md

 grep -A 20 "!Sample_title" GSE183590_family.soft | head -n 40
 ```

+If you're using zsh, use single quotes instead of double in the grep command.

-This helps in identifying which SRA accession (and thus FASTQ file) corresponds to which cell line and experimental condition, crucial for downstream analysis.
+This file helps in identifying which SRA accession (and thus FASTQ file) corresponds to which cell line and experimental condition, crucial for downstream analysis.

 ### Download and Organize Your FASTQ Files